Girl who moved from Corby to Australia dies in tragic boating incident in Sydney

 and live on Freeview channel 276

-Darcy Sutherland, 16, who lived in the town as a young child, was killed in the Australia Day accident when the boat she was in collided with another.
+Darcy Davey-Sutherland, 16, who lived in the town as a young child, was killed in the Australia Day accident when the boat she was in collided with another.

 Australian media is reporting that two 16-year-old boys were driving the boats.